ArielHorwitz/botroyale/docs/guides/bots/simple_bot.md

 ## Final notes
 In this guide we learned how to write a simple bot that can play and is aware of the game state.
 It is highly recommended to study the following docs for developing bots:

-- `logic.state.State` objects are used to represent the state of the game.
+- `botroyale.logic.state.State` objects are used to represent the state of the game.
-- `util.hexagon.Hexagon` objects are used to represent any sort of position or location.
+- `botroyale.util.hexagon.Hexagon` objects are used to represent any sort of position or location.
-- `api.actions` are the actions we can take on our turn.
+- `botroyale.api.actions` are the actions we can take on our turn.
-- `api.bots` to learn about our Bot's base class.
+- `botroyale.api.bots` to learn about our Bot's base class.

 > If the docs are confusing or wrong, *please* raise an issue on github.